 - Hollywood Darkness: In keeping with the parody, all night scenes are shot day-for-night on particularly sunny days so that it's quite obvious.

 - Hypocritical Humor: 117 thinks that all Germans are Nazis, but chastises Dolores for implying that all Nazis were SS.
 "Don't generalize!"

 - Imperial Stormtrooper Marksmanship Academy: Parodied.
-117 gets into several gunfights at close range and makes no attempt to dodge.
+117 gets into several gunfights at close range and makes no attempt to dodge or even take cover.
 In another scene while under a hailstorm of gunfire, he goes back to retrieve a briefcase full of money, then goes back to get his jacket and sunglasses, then pauses a third time as if wondering if he's forgotten anything else.

 - Insistent Terminology: 117 corrects the Mossad agents several times that his code number is "One Hundred Seventeen" ("Cent dix-sept"), not "Double-One Seven".

 - Interchangeable Asian Cultures: 117 can't remember which Asian country allied with the Nazis.
 He also calls all Asian people "Chinamen".

 - Intoxication Ensues: 117 does not know what LSD is.